The Complications Of Diabetes

 The hyperglycemia often associated with diabetes can damage nerves and therefore change your perception of pain.
 If you experience a loss of sensitivity or a tingling sensation, for example, make sure you discuss it with a health care professional.

-Nearly 10% of people with diabetes will one day experience major depression, and about 30% will experience some symptoms of it.
+Nearly 10% of people living with diabetes will one day experience major depression, and about 30% of people living with diabetes will experience some symptoms of it.
 Living with diabetes brings its share of difficulties, and it’s normal to feel overwhelmed sometimes.
 But don’t suffer in silence—if you’re not feeling OK, speak up.

 Note – The material presented here is for informational purposes only and does not replace your physician’s advice.
 Diabetes can also cause other complications.